Table of Contents

 TIPA® compostable packaging cannot be recycled with other plastics and will contaminate a plastic recycling waste stream.
 Please do not place our packaging in the recycling bin.

-TIPA®️ abides by standards of compostability, EN 13432, ASTM D6400, AS 4736/AS 5810 and TÜV OK Compost Home.
-Our products are certified by TÜV Austria, Din Certco, BPI and ABA for industrial composting, or certified as home compostable by TÜV Austria and ABA.
+TIPA abides by standards of compostability, EN 13432, ASTM D6400, AS 4736/AS 5810 and TÜV OK Compost Home.
+Our products are certified by bodies such as TÜV Austria, Din Certco, BPI and ABA for industrial composting, or certified as home compostable by TÜV Austria ABA and BNQ.

 TIPA®’s compostable films are certified and abide by International standards which include eco-toxicity and heavy metals tests to assure all certified compostable materials are nourishing and perfectly safe to cultivate the soil.